openmaptiles/openmaptiles/README.md

 ## OpenMapTiles

-OpenMapTiles is a collection of vector tile layers you can mix and match to create your own vector tile sets.
+OpenMapTiles is a collection of vector tile layers you can mix and match to create your own vector tile sets It is used by [OSM2VectorTiles](http://osm2vectortiles.org/) and we encourage you to collaborate, reuse and adapt existing layers and add your own layers.

+You define a self contained **Layer** together with SQL files and layer and data source definitions (like a imposm3 mapping file) that you can then reference in a **Tileset** where you mix and match with other layers.

 ## Layers